nolzie/CPython-Internals/README.md

 # CPython-Internals

-Working through the CPython Internal book
+I am reading the CPython Interals book from real python.
+It can be found here https://realpython.com/products/cpython-internals-book/.